 Be prepared for a pleasant surprise if you equate ice skating with indoor rinks.
 January brings two golden open-air skating opportunities:

-- The Wiener Eistraum traditionally starts mid-January (2025 dates TBA) and continues for a few weeks: a beautifully-lit set of rinks and trails across the square in front of the neogothic Rathaus and through the surrounding park landscape
+- The Wiener Eistraum normally starts mid/late January (exact 2026 dates TBA) and continues for a few weeks: a beautifully-lit set of rinks and trails across the square in front of the neogothic Rathaus and through the surrounding park landscape

-A mini-version of the Eistraum graces the Advent season as part of the Christkindlmarkt event and typically stays open until early January.
+(A mini-version of the Eistraum normally graces the Advent season as part of the Christkindlmarkt event and typically remains open until early January.)

-- Eislauf-Verein: a traditional open-air rink next to the Konzerthaus venue.
+- The Eislauf-Verein: a traditional open-air rink next to the Konzerthaus venue.
 Usually open daily through January

 Both have skates for hire, of course.
 No need to pack them.